cosmos72/stmx/doc/benchmark.md

    This means for example that to run the benchmark `(atomic ($-tx v))` one has to type `(x3 (1m (atomic ($-tx v))))`

-All timings reported in the next secion are the output on the author's system of the procedure just described, and thus for each benchmark they contain the average elapsed real time per iteration, i.e. the total elapsed time divided by the number of iterations (one million).
+All timings reported in the next section are the output on the author's system of the procedure just described, and thus for each benchmark they contain the average elapsed real time per iteration, i.e. the total elapsed time divided by the number of iterations (one million).